codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-spacing-properties.md

 The best thing about this is web browsers will keep track of the elements all the time and re-calculate the value if `something` happens.
-You can try it on your web browser and resize its window to see how cool it is.
+You can try it on your web browser and resize browser window to see how cool it is.
 Sizes of spaces will be automatically adjusted.
-The first square is always centered and the second square is always aligned to the right. :D
+The first square will keep being centered and the second square will keep being aligned to the right.

 ## Creating a simple dropdown

-As we've collected many new tools from the time we created [A Simple Navigation Bar](https://codenart.github.io/sample/2017/09/03/sample-1-simple-navbar.html "ext").
+As we've collected many new tools since the time we created [A Simple Navigation Bar](https://codenart.github.io/sample/2017/09/03/sample-1-simple-navbar.html "ext").
 The new tools `Combining Selectors`, `Pseudo Classes` and these `Spacing Properties` can help us to improve the Navigation Bar and fix some of its